Lezayre railway station: After closure

 After the line closed, the station building spent a number of years in a derelict condition, before being fully restored as a private dwelling.
 It was then owned by a local enthusiast who installed a small section of rail to denote the building's origins, the railway having long since disappeared.
 Today the trackbed to the side of the station structure forms part of a heritage trail which can be accessed via the road which once crossed the railway at this point.
 The road between the station and the village crosses the river Sulby by means of Garey Ford, which was in the news in October 2017 when a vehicle was swept into the river by the current.

+Recreation

-The various stations on the South Line display station signs commemorating "corresponding" closed stations on the North Line.
-"Lezayre" signs are displayed at Port St Mary station, the first station from the terminus at Port Erin.
+The various stations on the South Line displayed station signs commemorating "corresponding" closed stations on the North Line as part of the 2015 Manx Heritage Transport Festival.
+A "Lezayre" sign was displayed at Port St.Mary Station for the event, being the first station from the terminus at Port Erin Station as with Lezayre and Ramsey.